cyxx/blues/README.md

 ## Changes

-Compared to the original DOS executables, the rewritten engines feature :
+Compared to the original DOS executables, the rewritten engines feature:

 - horizontal scrolling
 - configurable screen size
-- game cheats : unlimited lifes and energy, no hit
+- game cheats: unlimited lifes and energy, no hit

 ## Running